Table of Contents

 This type of ischemic colitis is more common in younger patients and features acute or subacute pain.
 The occlusion affects the small intestine rather than the colon.
-MVT is very treacherous as the full range of symptoms of occlusion take weeks to develop before being noticed.
+MVT can be difficult to manage since the full range of occlusion symptoms takes weeks to develop.

-Hypercoagulability always presents in the history of such sufferers due to the continuous use of contraceptive pills; pulmonary embolism; cancer; liver pathology; pancreatitis; intra-abdominal infection; porta-caval surgery.
+Hypercoagulability always presents in these patients’ history due to the continuous use of contraceptive pills, pulmonary embolism, cancer, liver pathology, pancreatitis, intra-abdominal infection, or portacaval surgery.

 Physical Examination of Ischemic Colitis

-The most prominent symptom of the condition is the pain which manifests in various forms: from moderate to severe, diffuse or localized, persistent or colicky.
-The pain is not responsive to painkillers and opioids.
-Also, the onset of the disease depends on the allocation of the occlusion in the colon and the stage of the disease.
+The most prominent symptom of the condition is the pain that manifests in various forms: moderate-to-severe, diffuse or localized, persistent or colicky.
+The pain does not respond to painkillers and opioids.
+Also, the disease onset depends on the allocation of the occlusion in the colon and the disease stage.

-- Later tenderness and pain exacerbate and reflect the allocation of the ischemic lesion in the bowel; a tender mass in the abdomen may be palpable.
-There might be a foul smell from the mouth as the necrosis advances; other signs are: fever, aggravation of the general condition, hypotension, tachycardia, and the patient may be confused (altered mental status).
+- Later, tenderness and pain exacerbate and reflect the allocation of the ischemic lesion in the bowel.
+A tender mass in the abdomen may be palpable.
+There might be a foul smell from the mouth as the necrosis advances.
+Other signs include fever, aggravation of the general condition, hypotension, tachycardia, and confusion (altered mental status).